en-di/battery/README.md

 ## Definition

-I, as a user, want to see how much mental energy I have, so I can plan my activities better.
+* I, as a user, want to see how much mental energy I have, so I can plan my activities better.

-I, as a user, want to keep track of my activities and how each affects me, so I can determine which activities drain and replenish me and to what extent.
+* I, as a user, want to keep track of my activities and how each affects me, so I can determine which activities drain and replenish me and to what extent.

-I, as a user, want to keep track of things that raise my energy levels.

-I, as a user, want to keep track of tasks I need to complete, so that I won't accidentally forget something important.
+* I, as a user, want to keep track of tasks I need to complete, so that I won't accidentally forget something important.

+* I, as a user, want also to add other things that i know will raise my energy levels and will influence the prediction of my energy levels

+* I, as a user, want to add diverse information to the tasks

+* I, as a user, want to get as many reminders about my tasks as I need.

-I, as a user, want to see predicted levels of "battery" after I complete my to-do list, so that I will be able to stay motivated and feel accomplished by avoiding over- and under-comitting myself.
+* I, as a user, want to see predicted levels of "battery" after I complete my to-do list, so that I will be able to stay motivated and feel accomplished by avoiding over- and under-comitting myself.

-I, as a user, want to add as many reminders as necessary for me

-(Nice to have): I, as a user, want to save my data across devices, so that I won't lose statistics and prediction data
+* (Nice to have): I, as a user, want to save my data across devices, so that I won't lose statistics and prediction data

-(Nice to have): I, as a user, want my predictions to get better over time
+* (Nice to have): I, as a user, want predictions that get more accurate over time

 ## Plan